rgitrepo/kubernetes-beginner-to-pro/docs/day5/labels-selectors.md

 [Back to TOC](#table-of-contents)

+Certainly!
+Here's the updated section with the addition:

+---

 #### 2.4 Adding Labels <a name="adding-labels"></a>

 Labels can be added to Kubernetes objects at creation or later by editing the object.
 Labels are defined in the `metadata` section of the object’s YAML configuration.